denten-books/plain-text/2-surface.md

 [^ln2-busa]: See for example @hockey_history_2004, "Father Busa has stories of truckloads of punched cards being transported from one center to another in Italy."

+[^ln2-punch]: "Two means are available for preparing the functional tapes required for the operation of the interpolators.
+First, when the tabular values of *f(x)* have been previously published, they may be copied on the keys of the functional tape preparation unit [...] and the tape produced by the punches associated with this unit, under manual control.
+Second, as suitable contol tape may be coded directing the calculator to compute the values of *f(x)* and record them by means of one of th efour output punches, mounted on the right wing of the machine" [@staff_description_1949, 34].

 ## C. Screen, (Output)